Installing with Docker

 Working with project files: After the first launch, subfolders will be created in the

-mycompany_docker-server.
-Your lsFusion language modules (.lsffiles or folders with them) as well as other resources (reports, Java files, images, CSS, JS, etc.) or thesettings.propertiesfile will be stored there.
-Server logs are also located there.If necessary, files are copied to the running container.
-For example, to copy the
+docker-serverfolder put the lsFusion language modules (.lsffiles or folders with them), as well as additional resources (reports, Java files, images, CSS, JS, etc.).
+The server logs and thesettings.propertiesfile are also in the same folder.